datenfruehstueck/transcribe/README.md

 ### Does it automatically transcribe?
 No, sorry.

+### But I read something about an auto-play setting?
+True, but it's auto-**play**, not auto-transcribe.
+This setting tells Easy Transcript to play a few seconds, then pause, jump back a little bit, and continue again.
+This should allow you to easily transcribe without the necessity of pausing or jumping all the time.
+Oh, and if it doesn't help you you can just ignore it.

 ### What audio formats are accepted?
 Most that I know of.
 But for file size reasons you can convert it into `.mp3` or `.mp4`.
 If you want to do so you could use https://cloudconvert.com/